-Software: TerraScan v.10.018.
+Software: TerraScan v.11.011.

-- The .LAS files were evaluated through a series of manual QA/QC steps to eliminate remaining artifacts and small undulations from the ground class.
-Software: TerraScan v.10.018. - All water bodies greater than two acres and all rivers with a nominal 100 foot width or larger were hydro-flattened using Woolpert's proprietary software.
-Software: TerraScan v.10.018, TerraModeler v.10.006, ArcMap 9.3.1, Proprietary Software.
+- 4. The .LAS files were evaluated through a series of manual QA/QC steps to eliminate remaining artifacts and small undulations from the ground class.
+Software: TerraScan v.11.011. - 5.
+All water bodies greater than two acres and all rivers with a nominal 100 foot width or larger were hydro-flattened using Woolpert's proprietary software.
+Software: TerraScan v.11.011, ArcMap 9.3.1, Ocoherent LP360, Proprietary Software. - 6.
+All tiled .LAS files were also provided as intensity images Software: OT Modeler v7.1.1